-E Tech Group builds a PlantPAx Automation Solution for a Cultivated Meat Pilot Plant
+E Tech Group Builds a PlantPAx Automation Solution for a Cultivated Meat Pilot Plant

 Cultivated meat, also called lab-grown or cultured meat, grows mammalian and fish cells for human consumption in a process similar to biotech drug substance manufacturing.
 Cultured meat is real meat that is grown from a cell bank of a small number of real animal cells.
 It doesn’t require animals to be raised, fed, and slaughtered as traditional meat does.